-Swimming pools are considered an attractive nuisance, which is something on someone’s property that might attract a child and pose a risk to their well-being.
-The owner of a property with one, such as a pool, is liable for anyone who uses it whether they have permission to or not.
+Swimming pools are considered an attractive nuisance, which is something on someone’s property that might attract a child and pose a risk to that child's well-being.
+The owner of a property with an attractive nuisance, such as a pool, is liable for any child who uses it, whether the child has permission to or not.
 More than 1,000 children drown in swimming pools in the U.S. each year and many more are injured, according to the Center for Injury Research and Policy.

 For this reason, the standard amount of liability protection in most insurance policies might not be adequate.
-Typically, policies include $100,000 of liability protection, but it is widely recommended that policyholders purchase as much as $500,000.
+Typically, policies include $100,000 of liability protection, but it is widely recommended that policyholders with swimming pools purchase as much as $500,000.
 As you can imagine, a lawsuit for the death of a child (or anyone for that matter) can exceed the $100k of protection.
-You can increase the limit of your personal liability coverage or purchase a separate umbrella policy, which would cover the cost of any liability claim surpassing the limit of that portion of your policy.
+You can increase the limit of your personal liability coverage or purchase a separate umbrella policy, which would cover the cost of any liability claim up to the limit of your umbrella policy.

 Best Insurance Companies for Homes With Pools